 The result was an excellent demonstration of the developmental value of the Six Nations for Scotland’s top age-grade side.
 Recent tournaments have followed a similar pattern.
 The young Scots lost heavily to Wales away and France at home last year before battling to a sensational victory over England in round three, and the year before that they had to wait until the final round before picking up their first win against Italy at home.

-The big target is the U20 World Championship at the end of the season, where Scotland have gone from whipping boys to by-and-large competitive, where their high-water mark is a fifth-place finish in Georgia back in 2017, achieved with a team containing three players who have gone on to win full Scotland honours and 12 players in total who are now on full-time pro contracts with either Edinburgh, Glasgow or the Scotland 7s squad (in Adam Nicol, Callum Hunter-Hill, Luke Crosbie, Matt Fagerson*, Bruce Flockhart, Charlie Shiel, Josh Henderson, Stafford McDowall, Darcy Graham*, Blair Kinghorn*, Ross McCann and Robbie Nairn).
+The big target is the U20 World Championship at the end of the season, where Scotland have gone from whipping boys to by-and-large competitive, with their high-water mark being a fifth-place finish in Georgia back in 2017, achieved with a team containing three players who have gone on to win full Scotland honours and 12 players in total who are now on full-time pro contracts with either Edinburgh, Glasgow or the Scotland 7s squad (in Adam Nicol, Callum Hunter-Hill, Luke Crosbie, Matt Fagerson*, Bruce Flockhart, Charlie Shiel, Josh Henderson, Stafford McDowall, Darcy Graham*, Blair Kinghorn*, Ross McCann and Robbie Nairn).